 Regardless of age or career stage, every work sold.
-The estimated net proceeds this year is $147,970, including $36,075 raised during a "moment of giving" in which the auctioneer solicited general donations, according to Laura Millin, the MAM's executive director.
+The estimated net proceeds this year are $147,970, including $36,075 raised during a "moment of giving" in which the auctioneer solicited general donations, according to Laura Millin, the MAM's executive director.
 Last year, the net proceeds were $103,465, she said, including about $40,000 from the "moment of giving" dedicated to the Missoula Art Park, a collaborative project with the city and Adventure Cycling.

 JillMarie Wiles of Auctions 360, the Portland, Oregon, auction house, said that "the bidding had a consistent and exuberant rhythm," and she kept the artworks moving at a steady pace.

 Autio, a celebrated ceramic artist, died in 2007 at age 80, having cultivated an international reputation from his home state of Montana.
 The Butte native studied under Frances Senska at Montana State University.
 In Helena, he and his friend and fellow ceramicist Peter Voulkos helped turn a brick factory into the Archie Bray Foundation, nonprofit ceramic arts education facility known around the country.
 In Missoula, he helped build the University of Montana's ceramics program and mentored countless students, many of whom are represented in the auction.